-An app does an exceptionally poor job of measuring the qualities that separate those who succeed as an entrepreneur from those who don’t: Determination, resilience, confidence, and work ethic are all lost to an app.
-There may be an algorithm to match you to your soulmate (or at least someone who also likes Sauce Food Truck Fridays in Tower Grove #foodtrucksoulmate, but it cannot measure grit.
+An app does an exceptionally poor job of measuring the qualities that separate those who succeed as entrepreneurs from those who don’t: determination, resilience, confidence, and work ethic are all lost to an app.
+There may be an algorithm to match you to your soulmate (or at least someone who also likes Sauce Magazine’s Food Truck Fridays in Tower Grove #foodtrucksoulmate, but it cannot measure grit.
 Those things require the human element.
 An emotional capability.
 The capacity to relate.

-At Saint Louis Bank, we understand that it’s the person, the relationship, that makes the difference.
+At Saint Louis Bank, we understand that it is the person, the relationship, that makes the difference.
 We specialize in looking entrepreneurs in the eye and seeing what they are made of.
 Because success isn’t determined solely by numbers you type into a box.

-Steve Jobs set up shop in his parent’s garage with Steve Wozniak when the seed [pun intended] to start a company, later to be named Apple, was planted.
+Steve Jobs set up shop in his parent’s garage with Steve Wozniak when the seed to start a company, later to be named Apple, was planted [pun intended].

 Richard Branson was twenty-two years old when he set up the business that would later become the Virgin Group.

-Sara Blakely cut the feet out of her pantyhose because the undergarment she was wearing wasn’t good enough, and later turned her prototype into the Spanx empire it is today, changing the way women get dressed.
+Sara Blakely cut the feet out of her pantyhose because the undergarment she was wearing wasn’t good enough, and later turned her prototype into the empire Spanx is today, changing the way women get dressed.

-Had financial-services apps existed at the time, Jobs nor Branson nor Blakley would have received the confirmation email they hoped for if they applied for a business loan online.
-It was a person looking across a table at another person that made the decisions to set these giants on their respective paths.
+Had financial services apps existed at the time, not Jobs nor Branson nor Blakley would have received the confirmation email they hoped for if they applied for a business loan online.
+It was a human, looking across a table at another human, who made the decision to set these giants on their respective paths.